 - a draft document submitted is substantially incomplete

-Our final standard L3.1 is also voluntary and is to provide a substantive reply to other queries received in writing, or provide a request for further substantive information.
+Our final standard is also voluntary and is to provide a substantive reply to other queries received in writing, or provide a request for further substantive information.
 Our target is to provide this reply within 5 working days on 95% of queries.
-We achieved this target again this year but with a slight reduction compared to 2018 as shown by graph 37.
+We achieved this target again this year but with a slight increase compared to 2019, as shown in graph 37 above.